DQL Definition¶

 Special Usage¶

-If the message field is of json data type (currently only logs are supported), then it is supported to directly extract fields through DQL in the following form:
+If the message field is of json data type (currently only logs are supported), then the following form is supported to directly extract fields through DQL:

 It is equivalent to the following query, that is, @